vahanfreiheit/fdctina/content/infrastructure-modernization-for-the-google-cloud-platform/application-development-from-start-to-end.md

 ---
-title: "Infrastructure Modernization from Start to End"
+title: "Infrastructure modernization from start to end"
 date: 2024-11-01
 draft: false
 weight: 3
 contentTheme: black
 ---
-### Infrastructure Modernization from Start to End
+### Infrastructure modernization from start to end

 To understand the client’s requirements and goals and align our ways of working, we set up a series of workshops with our new clients covering: